ministryofjustice/opg-digideps/docs/ENVIRONMENT_VARIABLES.md

 1) Directly in the container (ie `export MY_VAR=foo`).
 We wouldn't normally do this but it is useful to mention and can be used for debugging
 2) In .env files (ie frontend.env).
-They can be loaded in and created as environment variables in your docker-compose file under the heading `env_file`
+They can be loaded in and created as environment variables in your docker compose file under the heading `env_file`
 3) In environment variables in the docker-compose file under the heading `environment`
-4) Passed in as command line as part of docker-compose run command with `-e`
+4) Passed in as command line as part of docker compose run command with `-e`
 5) Set as part of terraform task definition under heading `environment`

 Please understand that when these are set, what it actually means is that they will be available in